yatesco/seafile-docs/deploy/deploy_with_nginx.md

 ## Notes when Upgrading Seafile Server

-When [[upgrading seafile server]], besides the normal steps you should take, there is one extra step to do: '''Update the path of the static files in your nginx/apache configuration'''.
+When [upgrading seafile server](upgrade.md), besides the normal steps you should take, there is one extra step to do: '''Update the path of the static files in your nginx/apache configuration'''.
 For example, assume your are upgrading seafile server 1.3.0 to 1.4.0, then:

 <pre>
     location /media {